-In a series of transactions during the first quarter of 2014, we made private sales, pursuant to stock purchase agreements of 7,339,286 unregistered shares of our common stock and 7,339,286 common stock warrants to purchase one unregistered share of our common stock at exercise prices ranging from \$0.035 to \$0.04 per share in consideration for \$290,000 received from the son of Dr. Richard W. Evans, a director.
+In a series of transactions, we made private sales, pursuant to stock purchase agreements of 7,339,286 unregistered shares of our common stock and 7,339,286 common stock warrants to purchase one unregistered share of our common stock at exercise prices ranging from \$0.035 to \$0.04 per share in consideration for \$290,000 received from the son of Dr. Richard W. Evans, a director.